 This tutorial shows you how to fix problems with Windows Updates in Windows 10.
 Main issues that cause Windows update to fail are: taking a long time to scan, or error codes while installing updates.
 This step by step guide can help you in troubleshooting almost all type of Windows Update errors and other issues.
 For example, here are some common error codes that you see when Windows update fails to install an update: 0x80070002, 0x80070643, 0x80070003, 0x8024200B, 0x80070422, 0x80070020, 0x80073712, 0x800705B4, 0x80004005, 0x8024402F.

-This tutorial should fix any errors that may occur during the Windows Update process.
-This tutorial walk you through a series of troubleshooting steps to get your Windows update issues resolved.
+This tutorial helps you fix any errors that may occur during the Windows Update process.
+This tutorial also walks you through a series of troubleshooting steps to get your Windows update issues resolved.
 Make sure you follow the steps in order they are provided here.

 1. Windows Update Troubleshooter

 First thing to try when you see Windows Update failure message is Windows Update Troubleshooter.
 This utility is provided by Microsoft itself to help people troubleshoot Windows update errors.
 Follow these steps to run Windows Update troubleshooter:

 First download Windows update troubleshooter from below given links:

 After downloading, run the Windows update troubleshooter and click on Next.

 Windows update troubleshooter will look for errors in Windows update components.
 However, it may ask you to run as Administrator.
 Click on Try troubleshooting as an Administrator to continue.